Olsen Barn with trees in background full of fall colors

 • Learn your local leaves with the Fall Color Guide to download.

-Last year was a spectacular season for peeping.
+Last year was a spectacular season for leaf peeping.
 Read the 2022 Awesome Autumn blog for added information, locations, and more.

 Plumas traveler guides